boz083/Plot_Steal/README.md

+## Plot Stealing
-## Official repository for paper: A Plot is Worth a Thousand Words: Model Information Stealing Attacks via Scientific Plots
+This is the fficial repository for our USENIX 2023 paper "A Plot is Worth a Thousand Words: Model Information Stealing Attacks via Scientific Plots"

-File Descriptions:
+### File Descriptions:

 - TargetTask.py: Train shadow/target models.
 Dataset, hyperparameter settings can be adjusted within file
 - CreateTSNE.py: Create t-SNE plots using the default settings.
 Parameters can be adjusted within the file.
 - TSNEAttack.py: Train and evaluate t-SNE attack models.